lumina-desktop/lumina-docs/lumina.rst

 * **Available:** displays all the applications installed on the system, organized by category and name.

 * **Custom:** lets the user manually type in the binary name or path of the application to use.
-It also provides a small button to let the user graphically search the system for the binary.
+It also provides a search button to let the user graphically search the system for the binary.
 Whenever text is entered, a check is performed to determine whether that is a valid binary and the icon will change between a green checkmark or a red X as appropriate.